tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - Steve Blum
 - Richard Epcar
 - Yuri Lowenthal

+### Q: In the game Call of Duty, what is the last level where you play as an American soldier?
+- **Correct Answer:** Festung Recogne
+- Ste.
+Mere-Eglise (Day)
+- Chateau
+- Brecourt

 ### Q: In the game Danganronpa: Happy Trigger Havoc, the character Aoi Asahina's ultimate ability is what?